 Can you sell your home if it does not have an electrical installation certificate?

-If you are going to be selling your home, you will have to prove to the buyers that the electrical installations in the property are up to the standards of the Building Regulations.
+If you are going to be selling your home, you will have to prove to the buyers that the property's electrical installations are up to the Building Regulations' standards.
 Otherwise, if you cannot, you may be committing an offence.

 What is the standard required by Building Regulations?